 But we’ve got your back.
 These Vegan Strawberry Lemon Muffins are only sweetened with our Strawberry Lemon SuperFruit freezies and real fruit, so they're refined-sugar-free!
 Find the full plant-based recipe on our Instagram Reels.

 #6: Frozen Yogurt Bark

 Or perhaps your kids might like something on the cooler side.
 Make this frozen yogurt bark with Blueberry Pomegranate or Strawberry Lemon freezies, and you’re guaranteed a #MomWin.
 Get the super simple recipe on our Instagram Reels here.

 With so many great thermos cups on the market now, it’s so easy to keep drinks really cold all day long.
 And smoothies make awesome snacks (or even lunches) that are mess-free and convenient.

 Note that some ingredients stay tastier longer than others.
 For example, we don’t recommend chia seeds for a smoothie that’s going to sit for longer than 30 minutes, as it can start to gel up.
-And strawberries, sadly, tend to lose their flavour quickly.
+And strawberries, sadly, tend to lose their flavor quickly.
 But yogurt, hemp seeds, mangoes, bananas, and blueberries can all stay fresh for hours if they’re kept cold in a good thermos.

 Nut or seed butters are another great smoothie ingredient as well, especially if your kids like chocolate.
-Try combining a frozen banana, a tablespoon of nut butter, a scoop of chocolate protein powder and your favourite milk for the perfect on-the-go snack (and again, no judgment if you have a few sips, too!).
+Try combining a frozen banana, a tablespoon of nut butter, a scoop of chocolate protein powder and your favorite milk for the perfect on-the-go snack (and again, no judgment if you have a few sips, too!).

 #8: Super Fast Options